japeltom/mnist-diffusion/README.md

-# mnist-diffusion
+# Continuous-time diffusion model for generating MNIST digits
-Continuous-time diffusion model for generating MNIST digits
+See the Jupyter notebook.